 Course fee inflation – RTO accreditation has seen fees increase up to 400% for the same course provided pre RTO accreditation in some cases.
 Students are not price sensitive to their tuition fees.
 Especially since their course is being funded as a loan.
 We want to keep our courses as the best value.

 Sales focused RTO’s – unscrupulous RTOs selling to government funded students courses they are not suited to and with the student at times unaware that they will be left carrying a debt.

 Candidates reliance on diplomas instead of achievements – job candidates listing diploma courses that everyone seems to have as opposed to achievements and initiatives (either workplace or extra circular) that employers value.

-Low completion rates – notoriously low student engagement (completion rates as low as 7%) on the back on slick sales and student.
+Low completion rates – notoriously low student engagement (completion rates as low as 7%).
 Government attempts to link funding with student progress and engagement.
-Resulted in RTOs ‘front loading’ the course reap the government funding.
-Before the student inevitably disengaged.
+This results in RTOs ‘front loading’ the course to reap the government funding, before the student inevitably disengaged.

-Courses of dubious value – the same observation applies to tertiary education.
-I have often wondered why some of these diploma are necessay
+Courses of dubious value – Some RTOs are only in it for the money, and offer training paths that are of no real value to a student or an employer.
+I have often wondered why some of these diploma are necessary

 Government clampdowns – inevitable government tightening of rules has seen many RTOs go out of business and RTO staff redundancies.